Christochi/Vault-API-Implementation/README.md

 The Terraform configuration comprises 2 sub-directories: modules and setup.

 #### modules
-It contains configuration files for seting up KV-V2 secret engine, Approle auth method, and Userpass.
+It contains configuration files for seting up KV-V2 secret engine, Approle auth method, Userpass and Go files for testing functionality of the different aspects of vault

 #### setup
 - root module resides here, plus resource output file.
 Root module contains setup for ACLs, auth methods, and secret engine